Underwatering

 If you ask ten different lawn care experts how to water a lawn, you will receive ten different answers.
-Should you follow the advice of the sprinkler technician, the master gardener, the neighbor, or the lawn care professional?
-Many experts lack a clear understanding of how to properly water a lawn, often resulting in overwatering certain areas while underwatering others.
-Proper lawn watering is the most crucial aspect of lawn and tree care; if a sprinkler system is poorly set up, it can cause significant damage to the lawn.
+Should you follow the advice of the sprinkler guy, the master gardener friend, the neighbor with the perfect lawn, or the guy that mows your lawn?
+Many “lawn care experts” lack a clear understanding of how to properly water a lawn, often resulting in overwatering certain areas while underwatering others.
+Proper lawn watering is the most crucial aspect of lawn and tree care and if a sprinkler system is poorly programmed, it can cause significant damage to the lawn.

 Organo-Lawn has developed the ideal way to water a lawn and we call it the 1-2-3-2-1 lawn watering technique.
 This special lawn watering technique is based on logic and science and is easy to understand.